tretoby/Azure-Goat/README.md

 create an alert rule to detect every 5 mins
 ![image](https://github.com/user-attachments/assets/ae51358e-ffe1-4d17-bb41-54c239c27e5c)

-navigate to the nalytics workspace and see new alerts for everytime a logon occurs
+navigate to the analytics workspace and see new alerts everytime a logon occurs
 ![image](https://github.com/user-attachments/assets/7bd32022-c52f-4d47-8387-c8a8a292f1ef)